 B — The Biltmore Estate is America’s largest private home containing 250 rooms.

-B — The Brown Mountain Lights are a mysterious, rare occurring light phenomenon happening on Brown Mountain near Burke County.
-(Lisa grew up about 45 minutes from this area and has seen them on quite a few occasions.)
+B — The Brown Mountain Lights are a mysterious, rare, occurring light phenomenon on Brown Mountain near Burke County.
+(Lisa grew up about 45 minutes from this area and has seen them several times.)

 B — Babe Ruth hit his first professional home run in Fayetteville on March 7, 1914.